-However, modern common uncompressed digital audio formats such as wav can be in higher bit depths - 16 bit, 24 bit, 32 bit.
+However, modern common uncompressed digital audio formats such as wav can be in higher bit depths - 16-bit, 24-bit, 32 bits.

 After the quantization process, each quantized signal sample is encoded in a binary code of the corresponding length.